 PacketFence is a fully supported, trusted, Free and Open Source network access control (NAC) system.
 Boosting an impressive feature set including a captive-portal for registration and remediation, centralized wired and wireless management, 802.1X support, layer-2 isolation of problematic devices, integration with the Snort IDS and the Nessus vulnerability scanner; PacketFence can be used to effectively secure networks - from small to very large heterogeneous networks.

 Features

-Out of band
+Out of band (VLAN Enforcement)

-PacketFence's operation is completely out of band which allows the solution to scale geographically and to be more resilient to failures.
+PacketFence's operation is completely out of band when using VLAN enforcement which allows the solution to scale geographically and to be more resilient to failures.